organix/mycelia/actor_abi.md

 Memory is managed in cache-line-aligned blocks of 32 bytes (8x32-bit words).
 An event-block holds a message and the target actor to whom it will be dispatched.
-An actor-block holds actor's behavior and state.
+An actor-block holds actor behavior and state.
 Blocks may be chained
 in order to extend the available storage as needed.